-Jackson National Life's main exposure to market risk is through its exposure to interest rate risk because approximately 18% of its general account investments support institutional business and 82% support interest-sensitive and equity-indexed fixed annuities, life business and surplus.
+Jackson National Life's main exposure to market risk is through its exposure to interest rate risk because approximately 16% of its general account investments support institutional business and 84% support interest-sensitive and fixed-indexed annuities, life business and surplus.
 All of these types of business contain considerable interest rate guarantee features and, consequently, require that the assets that support them are primarily fixed income or fixed maturity.